aazuspan/eerepr/README.md

 ### Large Objects

 > [!CAUTION]
 > Just like in the Code Editor, printing huge collections can be slow and may hit memory limits.
 If a repr exceeds 100 Mb, `eerepr` will fallback to a string repr to avoid freezing the notebook.
-Adjust `eerepr.options.max_repr_mbs` to print larger objects.
+You can adjust this limit with `eerepr.initialize(max_repr_mbs=...)`.

 ## Caching